tnweaver/Dell-iDRAC-7-Enterpise-Steps/README.md

 This works great for Homelabs though!

-This is tested on the 12th generation Poweredge servers, Dell PowerEdge R#20,T#20
+This is tested on the 12th generation Poweredge servers, Dell PowerEdge R#20,T#20, for sure works on Dell R420(my current system)

 This is a remake from: https://pastebin.com/LQ8C7pgs